 The middle part was a signature look in the 1970s—and it screams chic.
-The good news is, it’s complementary to all face shapes, so you can rock a middle part whether you’ve got an oval, heart, or square face.
+The good news is, it’s complementary to all face shapes, so you can rock a middle part whether you’ve got an oval, heart, or square-shaped face.
 Pair a middle part with super-sleek straight hair to really capture that ‘70s vibe.
 Shampoo and condition your hair with the L’Oréal Paris EverPure Frizz-Defy Shampoo and L’Oréal Paris EverPure Frizz-Defy Conditioner.
-Then, apply 1-2 pumps of the L’Oréal Paris EverSleek Frizz Finish Oil-in-Serum to damp hair, distributing evenly.
-Blow-dry and flat iron your hair straight to achieve the perfect ‘70s hairstyle.
+Then, apply one to two pumps of the L’Oréal Paris EverSleek Frizz Finish Oil-in-Serum on damp hair, distributing evenly.
+Blow-dry and flat iron your hair straight to achieve the perfect ‘70s-inspired hairstyle.

 To get the most out of this look, wash your hair with the L’Oréal Paris EverPure Volume Shampoo and L’Oréal Paris EverPure Volume Conditioner.
 Then, apply the L’Oréal Paris Advanced Hairstyle BOOST IT Volume Inject Mousse to damp hair, distributing it evenly.
 Blow-dry hair with a round brush, and finish by flipping your hair over to one side to create a deep side part.
 If you have very curly hair, consider creating a deep side part and twisting your hair into an undone updo.

-Probably the most fun of all hair parts is the zig zag part.
-And as a bonus, it can actually help conceal roots that have grown in!
+Probably the most fun of all hair parts is the zig-zag part.
+And as a bonus, it can actually help conceal overgrown roots!
 So, if you color your hair but haven’t had time to touch it up lately, then go ahead and try this part.
-Regardless of your hair texture or type, you can try a zig zag part—just keep in mind that it may be easier to create this if you have straight hair.
-That being said, it isn’t impossible to create this type of part when you have very curly or textured hair.
+Regardless of your hair texture or type, you can try a zig-zag part—just keep in mind that it may be easier to create if you have straight hair.
+That being said, it isn’t impossible to rock this type of part when you have very curly or textured hair.

 Want to learn how to part hair on the diagonal?
 Start right above the end of your brow.
 Move diagonally inward, stopping once you reach the arch of your other brow.
-Smooth your hair back with the L’Oréal Paris Advanced Hairstyle LOCK IT Extreme Style Gel, then fold wrap your mid-lengths and ends into a low bun, securing it with a clear elastic and bobby pins if needed.
+Smooth your hair back with the L’Oréal Paris Advanced Hairstyle LOCK IT Extreme Style Gel, then wrap your mid-lengths and ends into a low bun, securing it with a clear elastic and bobby pins if needed.
 This hairstyle is also a great option for those with very curly hair, as it’s an easy way to pull your hair off your face.

+There you go!
+Now you know how to part your hair in five different ways.
 For your next hairstyle lesson, head on over to our article, 5 Hairstyles That Make Thin Hair Look Thick.